mjdamgaard/UP-Web-Project/drafts/README_draft_aug.md

 fitting of this combination first in the list.

-## Examples where this could be useful
+## Some examples where rateable predicates can be useful

 The fact that creating and using these predicates are completely in the hands of the users, and that they can thus use any predicates they want, opens up